nadirahaddach/TheSlayers.github.io/README.md

 A collection of minilabs with descriptions behind it

 ### Project Plans/Ideas/Wires
-We plan to utilize Katie's first trimester random password generator and have a section on our website that explains the code behind it.
-After this, we plan to make other minilabs and explain the code behind those so users can discover the process behind the webise.
+We plan to utilize Katie's first trimester random password generator as well as similar PBL projects with parallel sections on our website that explains the code behind them.
+Some of these ideas include redoing and reusing Gabriel's Binary Search project

 ### Time box